ziqq/flutter_check_box_rounded/README.md

 ### Description

-Package created to give a fully functional and customizable rounded CheckBox.
+Package created to give a fully functional and customizable rounded checkbox.

 ### Installation

-Add App Version Checker to your pubspec:
+Add CheckBoxRounded to your pubspec:

 ```yaml
 dependencies: